codeship/shipyard/styleguide/utilities/grid.md

 ---

 ### Flexible Columns `.col`
-<p class="text-light margin-bottom-md">By default, the flexbox-based grid will automatically size each column inside the container.</p>
+By default, the flexbox-based grid will automatically size each column inside the container.
+{: .section-description }

 {% for example in page.example_flex_columns %}
   <div class="{{ page.container_classes }}">